 To show you the difference between Magento and Shopify clearly, we reviewed the aspects we consider the most critical ones for the development and running a fully-fledged e-commerce business.
 So, reading this article you can rest assured of getting the most relevant insights of both e-commerce solutions being considered.

 Selecting the right e-commerce platform to run your online store is vital for any type of business.
-It’s not choosing an e-commerce solution only, it’s more about selecting the way of how your business will develop in the near future.
-To make a thought-out decision, we recommend you to learn our Magento vs Shopify below, and find the solution that would fit exclusively your needs.
+It’s not choosing an e-commerce solution only.
+It’s more about selecting the way of how your business will develop in the near future.
+To make a thought-out decision, we recommend you to learn our Magento vs Shopify below.
+You’ll find the solution that would fit exclusively your needs.

 Before delving deep into Magento 2 vs Shopify comparison, let’s take a short overview of both platforms.
 This is quite a convenient way to estimate the credibility of each solution and gain some general impression about each of them.